- Remote kits

 Even if your plan doesn’t cover orthodontia a dentist might make an assessment that judges your issue as medically necessary to fix.
 Some plans might not cover adults, though the age cut-off might not always be 18.
 Some plans provide coverage for 19, 20, or even 21-year-olds.

 The best solution is a discount plan.
 They offer all services at a reduced rate and there is no paperwork.
 You won’t be turned away, even if you have braces on already.
-Cosmetic procedures are also covered, no questions asked.
+Cosmetic dental care is also covered, no questions asked.

 These plans work more or less like a membership.
 You pay a regular fee, but all services are more affordable in the long run.
 Discounts range from 10% up to 60%.